 Anxiety and depression and are both responses to life situations that seems to be unmanageable or overwhelming.
 The first kind of response is to withdraw, isolate and to stop functioning (a depressive reaction) and the second type of reaction is to over-mobilize, become overly concerned, worried and agitated (an anxious reaction).
 Both involve negative beliefs or attitudes and a loss of control and/or connection possibly with an accompanying sense of hopelessness.
 The ability to self-manage and creatively adjust to life may also be affected.

-There are many perspectives on understanding depression and anxiety and the above descriptions are just a few of the many ways of looking at their experience that some have found to be helpful.
+There are many perspectives on understanding depression and anxiety and the above descriptions are just a few that some have found to be helpful.